Griswold cast iron skillet. Simple identification guide using logos.

 Do you have a Merit skillet?
 Yes, Merit skillets were made by Griswold as well.

-If you have an Erie or a Griswold, then you have yourself one fine skillet.
-But the store brands and the Iron Mountain range are pretty good too.
-Even though smooth bottom skillets are not as collectible many prefer them on modern hobs.
+Do you have an Erie or a Griswold?
+Then you have yourself one fine skillet.
+But the store brands and the Iron Mountain range are good as well.
+Even though smooth bottom skillets are not as collectible, many prefer them on modern hobs.

 There is good reason Griswold has the reputation of making some of the best antique cast-iron you can cook with.